Contact your Member of Provincial Parliament (MPP)

 What to include

-• Introduce yourself as a constituent – representatives tend to put much more stock in letters from inside their municipalities
+• Introduce yourself as a constituent and provide your address – representatives tend to put much more stock in letters from inside their municipalities

 • State your objective or the issue and whether you support or opposite it at the beginning.